missacele/missacele.github.io/README.md

-# i.sh - Ubuntu System Setup & Configuration
+# i.sh - Opinionated Ubuntu 24.04.3 (amd64) System Setup & Configuration

 An idempotent setup script that configures a fresh Ubuntu installation with developer tools, privacy settings, and customizations.